Kristaps Porziņģis: Senior national team

-After a 5 year absence, in August 2022, he returned to play for the national team in the August window of the second round of the FIBA Basketball World Cup 2023 European Qualifiers.
-In 2 games Porziņģis averaged 25.5 points per game, 14 rebounds per game and 3 blocks per game.
-In a 111-85 victory over Turkey, Porziņģis scored 22 points, grabbed 14 rebounds and blocked 6 shots in just 22 minutes of playing.
-In Latvia's 87-80 victory over Great Britain, Porziņģis grabbed 14 rebounds and scored 29 points on 75% shooting.
+After a five-year absence, in August 2022, Porziņģis returned to play for the national team in the August window of the second round of the FIBA Basketball World Cup 2023 European Qualifiers.
+In two games, he averaged 25.5 points per game, 14.0 rebounds per game, and 3.0 blocks per game.
+In a 111–85 victory over Turkey, Porziņģis scored 22 points, grabbed 14 rebounds and blocked six shots in just 22 minutes of playing.
+In Latvia's 87–80 victory over Great Britain, he had 14 rebounds and scored 29 points on 75% shooting.